argv-minus-one/dmg-license/language-info-generator/README.md

 ### [generate-language-names.sh]

 A shell script that generates [Language names.tsv].
-It extracts language tags from [Locales.tsv], feeds them to [GetLanguageNames.java], and writes the output to [Language names.tsv].
+It extracts language tags from [Languages.tsv], feeds them to [GetLanguageNames.java], and writes the output to [Language names.tsv].
 It compiles [GetLanguageNames.java] if necessary.

 ### [Language names.tsv]

 Table of languages and their display names, in TSV format.
 The first row is a header.
 Columns are:

 1. Language tag.
-This corresponds to the fourth column (display name language) in [Locales.tsv].
+This corresponds to the fourth column (display name language) in [Languages.tsv].

 2. English display name of the language.

 3. Display name of the language in that language (e.g. “Deutsch” for German).

 [gen-lang-json.ts]: gen-lang-json.ts
-[Locales.tsv]: Locales.tsv
+[Languages.tsv]: Languages.tsv
 [GetLanguageNames.java]: GetLanguageNames.java
 [generate-language-names.sh]: generate-language-names.sh
 [Language names.tsv]: Language%20names.tsv